 I’d love to hear if you have tried this recipe and whether you enjoyed it.
 Share in the comments below.

-If you are looking for other wholesome baking recipes, you may like to try my banana bread recipe, which is free of added sugar, or my chocolate brownies made with beetroot and almond meal.
+If you are looking for other wholesome baking recipes, you may like to try my banana bread recipe, which is free of added sugar, chocolate brownies made with beetroot and almond flour, or aromatic cake made with parsnips and almond flour.

 If you are looking for more recipes with pumpkin, because you have plenty leftover from making this recipe, you may like to try another of my pumpkin recipes, such as: